emredagli/physics-constants-explorer/research/README.md

 And of course to my beloved wife Ayşen and my dear children Ozan & Doruk!

-I would like to thank all the team who have developed and contributed the [pint library](https://pint.readthedocs.io/en/stable/) 👏
+I would also like to thank all the team who have developed and contributed the [pint library](https://pint.readthedocs.io/en/stable/) 👏

 Emre Dagli